shipt/py-volley/README.md

 Volley applications, "workers", are implemented as a function decorated with an instance of the `volley.engine.Engine`.
 A component consumes from one queue and can publish to one or many queues.

-A component function takes in `input_object` of type: `ComponentMessage`, which is a Pydantic model that accepts extra attributes.
+By default, component function takes in `input_object` of type: `GenericMessage`, which is a Pydantic model that accepts extra attributes.
 This model defines the schema of messages on the INPUT_QUEUE.
 The component function can process and modify that object to meet its needs.

-Components output a list of tuples, where the tuple is defined as `(<name_of_queue>, ComponentMessage)`.
+Components output a list of tuples, where the tuple is defined as `(<name_of_queue>, GenericMessage)`.
  The returned component message type must agree with the type accepted by the queue you are publishing to.

 Below is a basic example that: